FRC 2015 Mega-Post

 At first, I used adhesive velcro to attach the controllers and laptop to the board, but the rubber mesh worked surprisingly well at keeping things from falling off.
 It was lucky that we made the switch to the mesh, because when we got to the competition, the field technician deemed our laptop inadequate and made us switch to our more powerful (and larger) laptop, which we had planned on keeping in the pits to use for quick programming changes.
 As such, the end layout looked a bit different (less polished) than the one pictured above, but hey, that’s pretty typical for our team.
 The important thing is that it worked!

-Tramadol 100Mg Online Here’s a video from early in the testing stage, Buy Arrow Tramadol before the switch to more powerful motors.
+Here’s a video from early in the testing stage, before the switch to more powerful motors.
 You’ll see the box shoot up off of the table, then slow to a halt about halfway up the slide.

 P1000113